joshbegley/nyt-latest/README.md

 `There were conflicting accounts from aid officials and Palestinian officials over what happened at the food distribution hub run by the Israeli-backed Gaza Humanitarian Foundation.`\
 https://nytimes.com/2025/07/16/world/middleeast/gaza-aid-site-stampede-ghf.html

-**Trump Administration Live Updates: President to Host Qatarâs Prime Minister Amid Gaza Talks**\
+**Trump Administration Live Updates: President to Host Qatar’s Prime Minister Amid Gaza Talks**\
 ``\
 https://nytimes.com/live/2025/07/16/us/trump-news

 **Europeans Threaten to Reimpose Tough U.N.
 Nuclear Sanctions on Iran**\
-`âSnapbackâ sanctions will be triggered by the end of August if Tehran fails to make concrete progress to limit its nuclear program.`\
+`“Snapback” sanctions will be triggered by the end of August if Tehran fails to make concrete progress to limit its nuclear program.`\
 https://nytimes.com/2025/07/16/world/middleeast/iran-nuclear-program-sanctions.html

 **'There are no words' - Lionel Messi and his record-breaking scoring for Inter Miami**\